jepler/cr100/README.md

 systemctl restart udev
 ```

 Plug in the Pico board.
 You should get a login prompt on the terminal.
 If not, well, you get to debug USB & systemd now.
-These steps worked on my Debian Bookworm system, but literally they work every other time. :-/
+These steps sort of worked on my Debian Bookworm system: but literally they work every other time you start the device. :-/

+## Hot Keys

+ * CTRL+ALT+F1: Cycle connections (USB/UART1/UART2)
+ * CTRL+ALT+F2: Cycle baud rates (UART only)
+ * CTRL+ALT+F2: Cycle data format (UART only)
+ * CTRL+ALT+DELETE: Reboot the firmware

-# License
+## License

 All my original code is available under the MIT license.